Pathways to a Post-Capitalist World

 13. Social prosperity for the future: A proposal for Universal Basic Services,’ UCL Institute for Global Prosperity, 2017.

 14. Maitland explored this paradox in a book titled Inquiry into the Nature and Origin of Public Wealth and into the Means and Causes of its Increase.
-For more on this, see John Bellamy Foster, Brett Clark and Richard York, The Ecological Rift: Capitalism’s War on the Earth (NYU Press, 2011).
+For more, see John Bellamy Foster, Brett Clark and Richard York, The Ecological Rift: Capitalism’s War on the Earth (NYU Press, 2011).

-18. Mary Mellor, The Future of Money.
+17. Mary Mellor, The Future of Money.
 Pluto Press, 2010.
-See as well, Escaping Growth Dependency (Positive Money 2020); Stephane Kelton, The Deficit Myth: Modern Monetary Theory and How to Build a Better Economy (Hachette UK, 2020); Jason Hickel, ‘Degrowth and MMT: a thought experiment‘, 2020
+See as well, Escaping Growth Dependency (Positive Money 2020); Stephane Kelton, The Deficit Myth: Modern Monetary Theory and How to Build a Better Economy (Hachette UK, 2020); Jason Hickel, ‘Degrowth and MMT: a thought experiment,’ 2020

 19. Oliver Hauser et al., ‘Co-operating with the future,’ Nature 511(7508), 2014, ppl 220-223.